radiantlogic-v8/documentation-ido/documentation/mcp-server/settingup-mcpserver.md

 # Administrator and Integrator Guide

-The MCP (Model Context Protocol) Server lets an AI assistant such as Cursor or n8n answer questions about people and accounts in your IDO catalog without code or queries.
-This guide covers everything needed before an end user can connect: provisioning credentials in Keycloak, and the field by field reference for the four tools the MCP exposes.
+The MCP (Model Context Protocol) Server lets an AI assistant such as Cursor or n8n answer questions about people and accounts in your Identity Observability catalog without code or queries.
+This guide covers all the steps needed to provision credentials in Keycloak, and reference for the four tools the MCP exposes.

 For the end user tutroal (configuring Cursor or n8n with a token), see the [Quickstart tutorial](url).